DavidGT08/AircraftMaintainance_prediction/README.md

   The task of extracting useful information from the current cell state to be presented as output is done by the output gate.

-  It's important to consider that LSRM require a lot of resources and time to get trained and become ready for real-world applications and are prone to overfitting.